Skip to main content

 Side notes:

-• NC State employees in a paid position or students exempt from having to submit a completed and signed VSA – they occasionally fill out the questionnaire because it is required for a J-1 Visa application
+• NC State employees in paid positions, or students exempt from submitting a completed and signed VSA, occasionally complete the questionnaire because it is required for a J-1 Visa application.

-• Many departments/units end up uploading the completed VSA to their no-pay Research Scholar appointments in the JAR system.
+• Many departments/units upload the completed VSA to their no-pay Research Scholar appointments in the JAR system.

 Visiting Scholar Questionnaire

-Those agreements that involve receiving funds to support visiting scientists and/or their research expenses at NC State, must be processed through PINS.
-So, in addition to completing the PINS record without errors, please ensure the following documents are attached:
+Those agreements that involve receiving funds to support visiting scientists and/or their research expenses at NC State must be processed through PINS (or PD) So, in addition to completing the PINS (or PD) record without errors, please ensure the following documents are attached:

 • Title of research project